-This time, a service of a lovely DuBois 1875 dress watch.
+This time, a service of a lovely DuBois 1785 watch.
 The case is chrome-plated but still in good condition with a diameter of 33 mm without the crown.

 Lovely two-tone dial with Roman numerals and the original hands with some patina.

 According to Mikrolisk, DuBois 1785 was founded in 1952 in Le Locle, Switzerland.

 The movement is the FEF 190 with Incabloc shock protection and 15 jewels.

 The watch had a very low amplitude and it was possible to wind it forever, which points to issues with the mainspring.

 Always remove all power from the mainspring before you start working on the movement.
 This is to prevent any damage to the escapement or wheel train while you’re working on them.